'The Sun Machine is coming down,

 although sometimes the received signal was swirling and fading it was the ONLY

 way to hear adventurous music.
-In 2011, with satellite and the internet, that
+In 2021, with satellite radio, DAB, apps and

 may seem difficult to believe.
 But the poverty and paucity of decent music on